IB Middle Years Programme: IB MYP Certificate (Optional)

 Within each area, the subject with the highest score, on the scale of 1 to 7 is counted, the results will be tallied to create a total out of 56.
-The pass mark is 28 and the candidate must meet the Service and Actions requirements set by the school.
+The pass mark is 28 and the candidate must meet the Service as Action requirements set by the school.

 Assessment criteria

 Each subject group uses four criteria to mark a student's ability in the subject.
 At the end of the year, teachers give a final score, out of eight, on each criterion based on the student's performance throughout the whole year.